 Based upon feedback received from the community at the three public design workshops, a new conceptual design was produced.
 The conceptual plan incorporates many of the ideas from workshop participants, including a looped walking trail, fitness stations, security enhancements, and redesign of the children’s playground, off-leash dog park and passive use areas.
-You can view the revised conceptual design here: February 23, 2018 Conceptual Plan.

 The City held a community workshop on February 22, 2018 to seek input on the conceptual park improvement design.
 Two community workshops were held in 2017 to gather input on what the public would envisioned for the park improvements.